 Example 3 – This example shows the Feedback popup dialog displayed after the question has been submitted.

-In the Behaviour section, you enter how many Attempts the learner is allowed for the Matching component Question.
+In the Behavior section, you enter how many Attempts the learner is allowed for the Matching component Question.
 You can enable to Display Attempts Counter and select to Randomize Answers, as needed.

-Finally, you can change the default Placeholder text in the Behaviour section.
+Finally, you can change the default Placeholder text in the Behavior section.
 This text appears in the top level of your components drop-down.

 The Feedback section lets you tailor feedback for correct, partly correct, or incorrect answered questions.
 Feedback can be displayed on the page, beneath the Matching component or in a notification popup.

 For each type of feedback, you can choose to include:

 a link to a specific part of your course; if, for example, learners should revisit a particular section